Fred Funk

-Frederick Funk (born June 14, 1956) is an American professional golfer who plays on the PGA Tour and PGA Tour Champions.
+Frederick Funk (born June 14, 1956) is an American professional golfer.
+He currently plays on the PGA Tour Champions.
+He previously played on the PGA Tour, where he was an eight-time winner.
+Funk's signature win came at The Players Championship in 2005.

 Early life

-Fred Funk was born in Takoma Park, Maryland.
+Funk was born in Takoma Park, Maryland.
 He tried several sports, and even boxed for eight years for a junior boys club.
 He played on the golf team at High Point High School in Beltsville, Maryland.

+Amateur career

-Funk went to the University of Maryland, College Park, but was cut from the golf team in 1975.
-He transferred to Prince George's Community College, then returned to UM two years later to earn a top spot with the Terrapins golf team.
+Funk went to the University of Maryland (UM) but was cut from the golf team in 1975.
+He transferred to Prince George's Community College and then returned to UM two years later to earn a top spot with the Terrapins golf team.
 At the time he also held a job as a circulation supervisor for the Washington Star.
 He graduated from the University of Maryland in 1980 with a degree in law enforcement.
-He turned professional in 1981, but worked as a golf coach at UM from 1982 to 1988.